 Herping.
 You know, looking for reptiles and amphibians in their natural habitat.
-It’s odd to most people, but that’s how I got started with headlamps to begin with.
-I spend on average about 25-30 hours roaming around the forests near my home looking for snakes, lizards, geckos, birds, slow lorises, and anything else I can find.
-I’ve used about a dozen headlamps over the years now, and I think I’m qualified to answer the question after ten years of herping in Thailand for reptiles and amphibians at night – hundreds of trips.
+It’s odd to most people, but that’s how I got started with headlamps, to begin with.
+I spend on average about 25-30 hours each week roaming around the forests near my home looking for snakes, lizards, geckos, birds, slow lorises, and anything else I can find.
+I’ve used about twenty-five headlamps over the years now, and I think I’m qualified to answer the question after ten years of herping in Thailand for reptiles and amphibians at night – hundreds of trips.
 I herped over 200 times just in 2016 and in 2017 I’m set to crush that!
 In 2018 – who knows what’s possible?

 Best Headlamp for Herping

 Not wasting any time – here it is… “The best headlamp for herping is the Petzl Ultra Rush headlamp with 760 lumens maximum light output.”
 See why that’s true in the following sections.
 We’ll look at a few crucial areas that are important for herping in the rainforest, and which headlamps have what it takes in each section.